 - Cancel the appointment on the Appointments page, or

 - Reschedule the appointment on the Calendar page,

-Cancel option is enabled for all customers with Amelia customer user role by default, and it cannot be disabled.
-Beside each future appointment customer will see Cancel option like on the picture below.
-Once he clicks on Cancel, the appointment will be canceled and both, the customer and the employee will receive notification about it (if this notification is previously set for sending).
+The Cancel option is enabled for all customers with Amelia customer user role by default, and it cannot be disabled.
+Next to each future appointment, the customer will see the Cancel option like in the picture below.
+Once they click on Cancel, the appointment will be canceled and both, the customer and the employee will receive notification about it (if this notification is previously set for sending).

 Reschedule option is not enabled by default and if you want to allow your customers to reschedule their appointments, first you need to go to the Roles Settings and enable the option “Allow customers to reschedule their own appointments”.
-After you do this your customers will be able to rechedule their appointment on their Calendar page on two ways:
+After you do this your customers will be able to reschedule their appointment on their Calendar page in two ways:

-- By drag and drop the appointment to new date and/or time – once the customer begin with dragging the appointment he will automatically see which time slots are unavailable for the specific service and employee.
+- By drag and drop the appointment to a new date and/or time – once the customer begins with dragging the appointment they will automatically see which time slots are unavailable for the specific service and employee.

-- By clicking Edit on the appointment in the Calendar – once the customer clicks edit the Appointment modal will open and the customer will be able to set a new date and/or time for the appointment.
+- By clicking Edit on the appointment in the Calendar – once the customer clicks to edit, the Appointment modal will open and the customer will be able to set a new date and/or time for the appointment.